 Combine mashed avocado with olive oil for a nutrient-dense breakfast.
 Mashing avocado with a bit of olive oil creates a creamy spread that's perfect for toast.
 This combination provides a dose of healthy fats, fiber, and antioxidants to keep you energized throughout the morning.

-Salads with Olive Oil
+Salads With Olive Oil

 Salads with olive oil are a classic and nutritious choice.
 Create your own dressings by mixing olive oil with vinegar, lemon juice, and your favorite herbs.
 This not only enhances the flavor of your salads but also ensures you benefit from the antioxidants and healthy fats in olive oil.

-Frying, Roasting, and Baking with Olive Oil
+Frying, Roasting, and Baking With Olive Oil

 Blue apron Green Panazella Salad (left) and Sheet pan trout (right)